FlaareZero/gal_grus/README.md

 - [2/2] Earpiece protection from high freqs
 - Ramped up all the volumes, cleared low freqs from i2s and skuw for both speaker and quadmic

+# How to install:
+Either pick the latest release (by clicking to the releases tab) or clone the repo somewhere on your pc, zip everything up and flash it on your grus!
+Easy as that :D